 iPhone users: Settings app > Face / Touch ID & Passcode

 Android users: Settings app > Security > Screen lock

 It doesn’t happen every day, but unlocked phones are stolen in plain sight — while walking down the street, or on the train.
-Likewise, maybe you allow your son or daughter to entertain themselves on your phone, but you don’t want them to see the bizarre photos from your source.
+Likewise, maybe you allow your son or daughter to entertain themselves on your phone, but you don’t want them to see photos from your source.

 If your phone is ever lost, stolen, or seized, it’s possible to copy and read any data on the device, including your encrypted messages.
 The good news: You can easily protect your device with disk encryption.

 If you use a modern iPhone, congratulations!
 Your device is already encrypted.